season-lab/fuzzolic/docs/usage.md

 [...]

 ### C/C++ Bindings
-We designed FuzzySAT as a library to be integrated into a concolic executor, the APIs of the library are:
+We designed FuzzySAT as a library to be integrated into a concolic executor.
+Before detailing the various APIs, let us clarify some details on the usage of the library:

+- The APIs that take an AST as input expect as symbols only 8-bit bitvectors whose symbol name has been created using `Z3_mk_int_symbol`.
+This allows the library to easily map a symbol to its assignment.
+- The context of Z3 can be created either with `Z3_mk_context` or `Z3_mk_context_rc`, allowing the lib to be used with both the C and the C++ APIs of Z3.
+- At the moment, the library is NOT thread-safe.

 #### z3fuzz_init
 ```